A visit to the Butterfly Farm is one to enjoy with family & friends.

 No bare chests please!

 In the Rainforest Flight Area you can expect to see hundreds of butterflies and many different species from around the world.
+The butterflies respond to warmth, light and humidity.
+On sunny days they will be more active than on cloudy days.
 Visitor Guides and ID sheets are available from reception or to pre-order with online tickets.

 In the Discovery Zone learn about the amazing lifecycle of a butterfly.
 Within the Emerging Case you may see a butterfly hatch from its pupa!